 For the unit

 To view the disabled test, in the dashboard, click the Disabled widget.
-The table shows the disabled test cases for the model.
+The table shows the disabled tests for the model.

 Open the disabled test in the Test Manager.
 In the table, click the test artifact Detect long decrement.

 Enable the test.
-In the Test Browser, right-click the test case and click Enabled.
+In the Test Browser, right-click the test and click Enabled.

 View the updated number of disabled tests.
 In the dashboard, click the Collect button on the warning banner.
 Note that there are now zero disabled tests reported in the Model Test Status section of the dashboard.

 View the failed test in the dashboard.
-Click the breadcrumb button for db_DriverSwRequest to return to the Model Testing results and click the Failed widget.
+Click the breadcrumb button for cc_DriverSwRequest to return to the Model Testing results and click the Failed widget.

 Open the failed test in the Test Manager.
 In the table, click the test artifact Detect set.